 Homophobia in our culture puts LBGT people at greater risk for sexual assault and other forms of violence.
 It is common for perpetrators to use sexual violence as a way to humiliate someone for being LBGT.
 These violent acts express the perpetrator’s believe that an LBGT person is not worthy of respect and dignity.
 It should be noted that a person can be the victim of an anti-LBGT hate crime yet identify as straight.
 If one is attacked because one either identifies as LBGT or is perceived as being a gay man or lesbian, then one is the victim of a hate crime.
 In these cases, perpetrators may verbally abuse their victims and imply that they deserved to be sexually assaulted because they are perceived to be gay, lesbian, bisexual or transgender.

 Transgender students are particularly vulnerable to many forms of violence because of our culture’s discomfort with gender ambiguity and/or their perceived sexual orientation.
+A 2011 report entitled "Injustice at Every Turn: A Report of the National Transgender Discrimination Survey" offers statistics on the disproportionately high rates of violence that transgender individuals face, particularly trans people of color.
 In a relationship, abusers may leverage power over their transgendered partners by threatening to reveal their gender identity to others.
 Trans survivors of sexual assault or intimate partner violence may face increased barriers to accessing medical care and other assistance.
 Though staff at many agencies are well-trained at dealing with gender issues, this is not true everywhere.

 If you have experienced sexual assault or a hate crime, contact Karla Benson Rutten, Title IX Coordinator & Director of Equity.
 Campus Center 243, 651-696-6258.